Sonicfires2/pingpong/README.md

 # README

+This is an app that allows users to keep tracks of pingpong scores and keeping tracks of the rankings of groups of players This implementation  has both frontend and backend code

 ### `setting up firebase config`

 Setting up a brand new firebase database, follow the steps the firebase UI give you